-- 7.15 Eglingham village has a detailed Conservation Area Character Appraisal.
+- 7.16 Eglingham village has a detailed Conservation Area Character Appraisal.
 This is included in the list of evidence base documents in Part 9.
 The appraisal identifies a number of key features in Eglingham which it is important to conserve and consider in any future development.
-The boundary of the conservation area is shown on the Policies Map. - 7.16 The appraisal recognises the high value of the surrounding landscapes noting: 'The surrounding hills form the backdrop to the village street, contributing to the peaceful, rural atmosphere, which is part of its special character.'
+The boundary of the conservation area is shown on the Policies Map. - 7.17 The appraisal recognises the high value of the surrounding landscapes noting: 'The surrounding hills form the backdrop to the village street, contributing to the peaceful, rural atmosphere, which is part of its special character.'
 It summarises the following historical features: 'Church and mill as focal points; Ribbon development along single road, lowered in places; Designed landscape of Eglingham Hall and associated features; Development contained within the traditional settlement boundary; Pillboxes, millpond.'
-The mill has now been replaced by the village hall and the mill pond itself is now almost completely depleted due to the dilapidation of the mill dam. - 7.17 The policy identifies a number of features (CA1-10) which have been identified in the Conservation Area Appraisal as being of particular interest in the Conservation Area.
-The policy supports proposals which will lead to the restoration and conservation of these identified features which are defined on the Policies Map. - 7.18 It also noted: '...very little backland development'; '...tightly framed views between buildings, of the surrounding hills'; 'At the burn, the road narrows suddenly to the bridge, but views open up dramatically to the south'; 'Village Farm [is] particularly important in views from the bridge'; '...the open spaces surrounding the settlement form a major component of the conservation area.
-The views thus protected are key to the character of the area...'; 'Mature trees are important to the conservation area'; 'In the outlying parts of the conservation area large individual trees in hedgerows is a reminder of the essentially rural nature of the conservation area.' - 7.19 A key part of the character of the Eglingham Conservation Area is its viewpoints into and out of the village.
-These significant viewpoints are identified clearly in the evidence base document: 'Significant viewpoints in the Eglingham Conservation Area' and are derived from information contained in the Design Code document as well as the Conservation Area Appraisal itself.
-The full document is available and listed in the evidence base documents.
+The mill has now been replaced by the village hall and the mill pond itself is now almost completely depleted due to the dilapidation of the mill dam. - 7.18 The policy identifies a number of features (CA1-10) which have been identified in the Conservation Area Appraisal as being of particular interest in the Conservation Area.
+The policy supports proposals which will lead to the restoration and conservation of these identified features which are defined on the Policies Map. - 7.19 It also noted: '...very little backland development'; '...tightly framed views between buildings, of the surrounding hills'; 'At the burn, the road narrows suddenly to the bridge, but views open up dramatically to the south'; 'Village Farm [is] particularly important in views from the bridge'; '...the open spaces surrounding the settlement form a major component of the conservation area.
+The views thus protected are key to the character of the area...'; 'Mature trees are important to the conservation area'; 'In the outlying parts of the conservation area large individual trees in hedgerows is a reminder of the essentially rural nature of the conservation area.' - 7.20 A key part of the character of the Eglingham Conservation Area is its viewpoints into and out of the village.
+These significant viewpoints are derived from information contained in the Design Code document as well as the Conservation Area Appraisal and are contained in the Background Report on Significant Viewpoints incorporated into this plan in Appendix C.